dany-gaga/learning_G/README.md

 # other thing

-continuing learning through videos using youtube
+continuing learning through videos using youtube !
+Totally